GoAdminGroup/docs/en/quick_start.md

 <br>

 You can choose the framework which your own project is using.
-If there is no framework you like, please feel free to give us an issue or pr!
+If there is no framework you like, please feel free to give us an [issue](https://github.com/GoAdminGroup/go-admin/issues/new?assignees=&labels=&template=proposal.md&title=%5BProposal%5D) or pr!

-Let's take the gin framework as an example to demonstrate the build process.
+Let's take the gin framework for example to demonstrate the build process.

 ## main.go